In the majority of cases, switching doesn't require much equipment to be installed.

-You will not be able to install your broadband yourself if you need a new phone line installed in your home.
-This will usually be the case when upgrading to an ultrafast broadband package or switching to or from Virgin Media’s cable broadband.
+You will not be able to install your broadband yourself if you need a new phone line or cable installed in your home.
+This will usually be the case when installing a new-build property's first-ever broadband connection, if you're upgrading to an ultrafast full fibre package, or if you're switching to (or from) Virgin Media’s cable broadband.

 These upgrades require new cables and access points to be installed in your home, so you would need to arrange an engineer visit from either Virgin Media or Openreach.

-In most switches the majority of the work is done outside of your property, either on the street at the cabinet, or leading up to your property from the cabinet.
+For most switches, the majority of the work is done on the outside of your property, either on the street at the cabinet, or leading up to your property from the cabinet.

-When upgrading from ADSL to superfast broadband, work is done at this level, so an engineer can complete the job without you even needing to be home.
+When upgrading from copper ADSL to part-fibre broadband, work is done at this level, so an engineer can complete the job without you even needing to be home.

 Most of the major broadband providers offer some form of self-installation on applicable packages.
 And while the switching process is fairly similar, there are some notable differences between providers.

 If you need a new line installed, this can cost about £140.
-However, if you already have a BT line at your property you can set up your router yourself and get connected in just a couple of days without needing to pay any additional charges.
+However, if you already have a BT line at your property, and your BT Smart Hub Wi-Fi router has arrived, you can set it up pretty much instantly without needing to pay any additional charges.

 When connecting your BT Smart Hub, plug the broadband cable with grey connectors into your Hub and the other end into your master phone socket.
 Depending on your socket type, you might need to use a filter.

-However, if your property has been connected to Virgin Media’s cable network at some point in the past three years, you could use the QuickStart self-install pack which could have you up and running in just a few days.
+However, if your property has been connected to Virgin Media’s cable network at some point in the past three years, you could do a much quicker broadband setup with the Virgin Media self-install pack 'QuickStart', which could have you up and running in just a few hours.